 The board is composed of fifteen members in accordance with state law who by virtue of their duties are to be considered fiduciaries of the system.
-Its membership includes as ex-officio members:

-- (1) the General Treasurer; - (2) the Director of Administration or his/her designee; - (3) the Budget Officer or his/her designee; - (4) the House Fiscal Advisor or his/her designee; - (5) the president of the RI League of Cities & Towns or his/her designee; - (6) the chairperson of House Finance Committee or his/her designee; - (7) the chairperson of the Senate Finance Committee or his/her designee;

-and as elected members:
+The membership of the retirement board shall consist of:

+(a) the general treasurer or his or her designee who shall be a subordinate within the general treasurer's office:

-- (1) two active state employee members of the system or officials from state employee unions; - (2) two active teacher members of the system or officials from teachers unions; - (3) one active municipal employee member of the system or an official from a municipal employee union; - (4) one retired member of the system; and as members appointed by the Governor:
+- (b) the director of administration or his or her designee who shall be a subordinate within the department of administration; - (c) a representative of the budget office or his or her designee from within the budget office, who shall be appointed by the director of administration; - (d) the president of the league of cities and towns or his or her designee; - (e) two (2) active state employee members of the retirement system or officials from state employee unions to be elected by active state employees; - (f) two (2) active teacher members of the retirement system or officials from a teachers union to be elected by active teachers; - (g) one active municipal employee member of the retirement system or an official from a municipal employees union to be elected by active municipal employees; - (h) two (2) retired members of the retirement system to be elected by retired members of the system; - (i) four (4) public members, all of whom shall be competent by training or experience in the field of finance, accounting or pensions.

-(1) two (2) public representatives one of whom shall be a Chartered Life Underwriter.